David Johnson Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Season Stats

-- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 59.4% of the time while running the football 40.6% of the time.
+- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 59.4% of the time while running the ball 40.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Titans.